turingschool-projects/ripped/README.md

  Here's where things get interesting (not that they weren't already) and I'll hand you over to this primer for setting up HTTPS access on localhost from @NZenitram.
 You'll need to be able to run your server following these instructions, otherwise the Census OAuth authentication system won't work.

 ## Getting set up with HTTPS
-_(The following has been borrowed from [this](https://github.com/NZenitram/census_staging_oauth/blob/master/README.md) readme.
+_(The following has been borrowed with permission from [this](https://github.com/NZenitram/census_staging_oauth/blob/master/README.md) readme.
 You may need to follow the staging environment directions found at that link, depending on the circumstances under which you're working.)_

 Please note that in order to use the Census OmniAuth strategy, your application must be configured to handle secured HTTPS requests.
 This is not the default setting on typical Rails applications run locally.
 For instructions on configuring SSL on a development version of your application.
 The following steps will supply your application with and SSL cert and allow you to use HTTPS from your local host.